fable-compiler/Fable/docs/getting-started.md

 ## TL;DR

 After installing the requirements, the easiest way to get up and running is to use a Fable template.
-Below we will see how to install and run the [Fable.Template](https://www.nuget.org/packages/Fable.Template/) to create a simple web app.
+Below we will see how to install and run the basic [Fable.Template](https://www.nuget.org/packages/Fable.Template/) to create a simple web app.

-Install the template:
+Install the template (the same command can be used to update the template to latest version):

 ```shell
 dotnet new -i Fable.Template
 ```

-Scaffold a Fable app from the template:
+After that, if you type `dotnet new -h` you should see "fable" among the list of available templates.
+Let's call it to scaffold a Fable app:

 ```shell
 dotnet new fable -n FableApp